-Further, in compliance with the Gun-Free Schools Act of 1994 and Section 7-305 of the Annotated Code of Maryland, when a student who is determined to have possessed a firearm at a school, must be expelled for a minimum of 365 consecutive days.
-During a gunrelated expulsion, educational services may be provided by online instruction.
+Offenses Subject to Referral - In compliance with the Gun-Free Schools Act of 1994 and Section 7-305 of the Annotated Code of Maryland, when a student who is determined to have possessed a firearm at a school, must be expelled for a minimum of 365 consecutive days.
+During a gun-related expulsion, educational services may be provided by online instruction.
 The superintendent may specify, on a case-by-case basis, a shorter period of expulsion for a student expelled under the provisions of the Gun-Free Schools Act of 1994.
 Students served under an Individualized Education Plan (IEP) or 504 Plan may not be subject to this provision.